GamehoundProductions/blog-entries/blog/build-it-yourself-blog-vuejs.md

 But, it gave me an idea of how this works and how I can build it myself relatively fast.

-### What is the problem?

-This is a question I ask myself every time before the research and when recognizing I'm getting too deep or already deep in the rabbit hole.
+### Concept

-So, what do I really need to get the blog functionality going on the website:
+What do I think I need to get the blog functionality going and embedded into my existing website:

- 1) Editor tool for creating and editing posts; previewing and adding formats (text decoration, images, colors, links, and etc).
+ 1) Editor mechanism to creating and editing posts; previewing and adding formats (text decoration, images, colors, links, and etc).
- 2) Database to store Blog Entries, possibly, in plane, but formatted, text.
+ 2) Database to store raw string Blog Entries and a List of available Posts (for preview).
- 3) Retrieve and Parse [formatted] Content.
+ 3) Retrieve and Parse raw blog entry on the client side.

-The last one - "Parse Content" - is the critical piece here that drove the direction for editor tool.
-Because storage is easy.
-Plenty of options like [Firestore](https://firebase.google.com/docs/firestore/quickstart), [AWS Storage](https://aws.amazon.com/products/storage/) if you are feeling fancy, or GitHub.
-I've chose GitHub for now.
+Storage is easy.
+Plenty of options like [Firestore](https://firebase.google.com/docs/firestore/quickstart), [AWS Storage](https://aws.amazon.com/products/storage/) if you can afford/handle it, or GitHub - which I ended up using.

-[GitHub Markdown](https://guides.github.com/features/mastering-markdown/) is a direction I started looking into right away.
-It is exactly what I need: free, works as Editor tool (has Preview capability when you edit a file on the repo page), and is a storage.
-And, is easy to retrieve (no need for extra api setup and whatnot):
+[GitHub Markdown](https://guides.github.com/features/mastering-markdown/) is a direction I started looking into right away for the Editing mechanism.
+Easy to use and can be stored [somewhere] as a raw string, that could be parsed on the client side.
+And since I might use Github as an editing tool, why not use it as a storage as well.
+Create a file on a new branch, edit and preview it as you go and, when ready, merge it to `master` branch, where client will then will be pulling from to render on the page:

 ```javascript
 mounted(): void {